TingChiaChiang/Culturally-Competent-Human-Activity-Recognition-with-a-Pepper-Robot/README.md

 # Project Title (Under Construction)
 Culturally Competent Human Activity Recognition with a Pepper Robot

 # Contents
  - [:orange_book: The general idea](#orange_book-the-general-idea)
  - [:running: Using the software](#running-using-the-software)
  - [:information_source: Further information](information-source-further-information)

 # :orange_book: The general idea
+This culturally-competent HAR module is designed, developed and tested on a robot Pepper.
+It relies on an ontology-based framework (with Protégé) for the representation of activities-related knowledge, a Bayesian Network for reasoning (with Netica), and online version services (Google cloud vision dervice and Microsoft custom vision service) for the semantic labeling of images and scene classification.

 # :running: Using the software
 You should have a folder with the following subfolders in it:

+* [api_result] - Results of google and microsoft vision api

 api_result -------------------------------- Results of google and microsoft vision api dataset --------------------------- ------- Contains training dataset and testing dataset